Nirajparmar68/stamplay-stackoverflow/README.md

 ### Router (router.js)

-The router is responsible to for interpolation markup interpolation (the tag that makes AngularJS react while parsing the DOM).
+The router is responsible for markup interpolation (the tag that makes AngularJS react while parsing the DOM).
 Since Stamplay leverages the double curly bracket signature `{{}}` cause it leverages Handlebars for server-side page rendering we will tell Angular to look for the double square brackets signature `[[]]`.
 Anyway the main scope of the router is to list the urls that our AngularJS app need to resolve.
 The routes are:

 * `/auth/v0/github/connect`